New degree programs

 Two new undergraduate programs were recently launched at the School of Mechanical Engineering.

-The first is a double undergraduate major in Mechanichal Engineering and Marine Biotechnology, offered jointly with the Ruppin Academic Center.
+Double undergraduate major in Mechanichal Engineering and Marine Biotechnology offered jointly with the Ruppin Academic Center.

 The discovery of natural gas off Israel's shoreline, and the accelerating exploitation of its beaches are just two of many opportunities and challenges related to the Mediterranean.
 Scientific and economic developments regarding the sea in general and the Mediterranean in particular hold rich potential in a range of areas.
 Studies in Mechanical Engineering will equip graduates with the abilities required to design systems and carry out theoretical, computational and experimental analyses of the practical aspects of utilizing the resources of the Mediterranean.
 These aspects include topics like flow, heat transfer, structures, materials and dynamics, traditional and renewable energy systems, marine engineering, environmental engineering and water treatment.
 The Marine Biotechnology program provides a foundation in the theoretical academic aspects common to all fields of biotechnology.
 In addition the program offers specialization in marine biotechnology, the marine sciences and the marine environment, the anthropogenic impact of humans on the sea, utilizing the sea for developing medication and sustainable marine agriculture, and the technical, biological and regulatory mechanisms for operating in the sea without damaging either the sea or the coast.